 Baking Vegan Bread at Home

 Bread machines are among the most amazing kitchen appliances ever invented.
 That said, no hobby offers greater pleasure than baking bread by hand.
-And machines are simply incapable of spitting out an authentic artisan sourdough loaf.
+And machines won’t attain perfection when it comes to spitting out an authentic artisan sourdough loaf.

-There’s no getting around the fact that backing loaves of bread from scratch takes time and demands some skill.
+There’s no getting around the fact that baking loaves of bread from scratch takes time and demands some skill.
 For a much easier project, you should try making pizza dough from scratch.
 All you need is bread flour, yeast, and a bit of sugar.
 Making pizza at home is much easier than it looks.
-Once you kneed the dough, let it rise, and then roll it out it takes just a minute to spread on the sauce and the toppings.
+Once you knead the dough, let it rise, and then roll it out, it takes just a minute to spread on the sauce and the toppings.
 And if you want to cut corners without anybody noticing, most natural food stores sell pizza dough in their refrigerated section—just roll it out and it’s ready to top and to bake.
+Be sure to dust the pizza pan with cornmeal to prevent sticking.

-If you want to try your hand at baking bread from scratch, keep reading for some excellent cookbook recommendations.
+If you want to try your hand at baking bread from scratch, here are some excellent cookbook recommendations.

 Vegan Bread Cookbooks